filamarisol/filamarisol.github.io/index.md

 --------

 Hi everybody!
-This is part of the Digital History course.
-And a total work in progress, meaning that it will be *constantly changing* as long as I'm testing and **experimenting** with this endless digital world.
+This is part of the Winter 2017 Digital History course at the University of Michigan.
+Take it as a total work in progress: it will be *constantly changing* - and *looking better*, I hope! - as long as I'm testing and **experimenting** with this endless digital world.

-Navigate through the site 🏄:
+Now, I know that there is a nav bar on top but you can also navigate through the site by clicking on the links below 🏄:

 [698-Portfolio](/698-Portfolio/)